paulbrodersen/somnotate/README.md

     conda install --file requirements.txt
     conda install -c conda-forge pyedflib
     conda install --file example_pipeline/requirements.txt
+    conda develop somnotate
     ```

     Using pip:

     ```shell
     cd /path/to/somnotate
-    pip install -r requirements.txt
+    pip install -e .
-    pip install -r example_pipeline/requirements.txt
+    pip install -e .[pipeline]
     ```

     However, if you use `pip` and you don't have a C++ compiler, the
-    installation will fail for `pyedflib`, which is used in the
+    installation may fail for `pyedflib`, which is used in the
     pipeline to load EDF files.
 On Windows, you will need to install
     the "Build tools for Visual Studio"; on MacOS, you will need to
     install the "Command Line Tools for Xcode".
 Then rerun the last
     command.
+If you are using `pip` inside a conda environment, you
+    can use conda to install pyedflib from conda-forge as above.

 ## Quickstart Guide / Cheat Sheet